Ashwini Ekbote

-Ashwini Ekbote (March 22, 1972 – October 22, 2016) was an Indian theatre and screen actress and a classical dancer.
+Ashwini Ekbote (22 March 1972 – 22 October 2016) was an Indian theatre and screen actress and a classical dancer.
 She began her acting career in the Marathi theatre.

 Career

 Ekbote had done several Marathi plays and had been a part of many regional language based entertainment serials.
-Ashwini was actively involved in women empowerment and environmental issues.
-She was running a dance training class and very often conducted free of charge shows.
+She made her film debut in 2001 with the movie Akleche Kande and went on to star in Dumkata (2007) and Baavare Prem He (2014).
+Ashwini was also actively involved in women's empowerment and environmental issues.
+She ran dance training classes and very often conducted free of charge shows.

 Personal life

 Ekbote was born as Ashwini Katkar.
-She is married to Pramod Ekbote, who is a senior radio technician with the Pune Fire Brigade, working with them for the past 25 years.
-They have one son named Subhankar.
-Her brother is also a stage and film actor.
-Her son Shubhankar Ekbote is also making career in the film industry.
-Shubhankar has made debut with film Mantr.
+She was married to Pramod Ekbote, a senior radio technician with 25 years experience working for the Pune Fire Brigade.
+They had one son together named Shubhankar who is also making a career in the film industry.
+Shubhankar made his debut with the film Mantr.
+Ekbote's brother is also a stage and film actor.

 Death

 Ekbote died on 22 October 2016 after collapsing on stage during a performance in Pune at Bharat Natya Mandir.